-Same goes for your personal finances.
+The same goes for your personal finances.
 Yes, they can be complicated, but they don’t have to be.
-Taking steps to simplifying your finances, will not only help you out, well… financially, but help you so you don’t have to spend so much time thinking about them.
+Taking steps to simplify your finances, will not only help you out, well… financially, but help you so you don’t have to spend so much time thinking about them.
 Think about it!

 Simple rules to live by

-Here are a just a handful of ways to simplify your finances:
+Here are just a handful of ways to simplify your finances:

 Spend less than you earn.
-Yes this is the golden rule of personal finance and written about in just about every single personal finance book.
+Yes, this is the golden rule of personal finance and written about in just about every single personal finance book.
 It’s a simple concept, but it’s one that’s tried and true.
-Spend less than you earn and and only buy what you need.
-You will never get ahead, if you’re spending more than you bring in.
+Spend less than you earn and only buy what you need.
+You will never get ahead if you’re spending more than you bring in.
 Unless you marry rich.
 And even then, that won’t last long.

 Budget your expenses.
 Look, I’m a big fan of manual budgeting – yes, pen and paper, or through software such as PearBudget.
 But don’t let that stop you from creating one.
 If you want to create one that’s mostly automatic, then do that.
 The purpose of a budget, for me at least, is to see plain and clear, what am I spending most of my money on.
 And it’s not always what you think?
 If you haven’t set one yet, do it now.
 It doesn’t need to be complicated, just build one you can follow.